 To say the least it would be an understatement to say that we live in challenging and unprecedented times right now, filled with uncertainty, but at the same time, we are filled with optimism when we see how the vast majority of people recognize that we are all in the same boat and work together for the good of all.

-To all of the pet parents we serve, we send out a big "Mahalo" thank you for your support and understanding as we work through the days and weeks ahead.
+To all of the pet parents we serve, we send out a big "Mahalo" thank you for your support and understanding.

 We do ask that if you believe you have come into contact with anyone who has COVID-19 or its associated symptoms, or have traveled abroad recently that you contact our office to discuss your pet's needs and make admission arrangements.